FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 On the server-side IoT data payloads are either forwarded directly by [USB-to-ethernet](#usb-to-ethernet) connected devices using IP transport or using the [Aruba IoT server interface](#aruba-iot-server-interface) providing different transport protocols and data encapsulations.

-USB-to-ethernet connectivity only requires applying a [wired-ap port profile](#wired-ap-profile) to the APs USB port to give the USB host system ethernet/IP access.
+USB-to-ethernet connectivity only requires applying a [Wired-Port profile](#wired-port-profile) to the APs USB port to give the USB host system ethernet/IP access.
 The benefit of this approach is that USB host system's network access can be separated from the AP management networks e.g. by assigning a different VLAN and can be controlled using the AP integrated firewall like any other wired client connected to the AP.
 The USB host system uses its own IP stack with a separate IP address for its communication to the remote IoT system.

 >***Note:***
 >Vendor specific USB implementations like *SES Imagotag Electronic Shelf Labels (ESL)* are using IP transport with a [vendor specific configuration](#vendor-specific-implementations).